 Doctrine and Covenants

-Week 29: Martyrdom of the Prophet Joseph; Brigham Young leads the Saints west
+Week 29: Martyrdom of the Prophet Joseph; Brigham Young led the Saints west

 Additional reading and links

-- Dallin H. Oaks, “The Suppression of the Nauvoo Expositor,” Utah Law Review 9, no. 4 (Winter 1965): 862–903.
-Oaks argues that the Nauvoo city council’s action to destroy the Expositor press was legal within the understanding of the law in Joseph’s time.
+Dallin H. Oaks, “The Suppression of the Nauvoo Expositor,” Utah Law Review 9, no. 4 (Winter 1965): 862–903.
+Oaks argued that the Nauvoo city council’s action to destroy the Expositor press was legal within the understanding of the law in Joseph’s time.

-- Ronald K. Esplin, “Joseph, Brigham and the Twelve: A Succession of Continuity,” BYU Studies 21, no. 3 (Summer 1981): 301–41.
-Esplin counters Quinn’s article by arguing that the path of succession was clear from Joseph’s statements and canonized revelations.
+Ronald K. Esplin, “Joseph, Brigham and the Twelve: A Succession of Continuity,” BYU Studies 21, no. 3 (Summer 1981): 301–41.
+Esplin countered Quinn’s article by arguing that the path of succession was clear from Joseph’s statements and the canonized revelations.

-- Russel R. Rich, “Nineteenth-Century Break-offs,” Ensign (September 1979): 68–71.
-Rich describes some of the schismatic groups that broke away from the restored Church during the Prophet Joseph’s life and after his death.
+Russel R. Rich, “Nineteenth-Century Break-offs,” Ensign (September 1979): 68–71.
+Rich described some of the schismatic groups that broke away from the restored Church during the Prophet Joseph’s life and after his death.